 Starting The Season With A New Fleet

 The blog has received little love over the past year, so it was time to write a post.
 It's not that I have been fishing less, it's that I haven't taken the time to post and work on the videos.
 The 2022 salmon season was not nearly as epic as the 2021 season especially with the limited fall salmon season.
-This was mainly due to a unique Tule salmon return where the Spring Creek Hatchery upstream of Bonneville Dam had about 100,000, twice the typical number, salmon adults return to the hatchery.
+This was mainly due to a unique hatchery Tule Chinook salmon return where the Spring Creek Hatchery upstream of Bonneville Dam had about 100,000 Chinook return - twice the average.
 The Tule is an endangered species in the rivers below Bonneville Dam and due to some complicated issues, caused a closure in the lower Columbia River during the height of the season.

 The inflatable is an i11s and it was a revolutionary kayak when it was introduced because it combined the platform of a standup paddle board and a kayak.
 The design is now the standard for all Hobie inflatable kayaks, including the Fiesta, a big four-person party platform.